Aitz Txiki

 Aitz Txiki south face, beside Alluitz (to the right, covered bt fog, separated by Artola col).

-Aitz Txiki is a peak of Biscay, Basque Country (Spain), 791 m. high.
-Its name means "small rock" aitz=rock txiki=small.
+Aitz Txiki is a peak of Biscay, Basque Country (Spain) and is 791 m high.
+It has a prominence of 153 m.
+Its name means "small rock" (aitz=rock txiki=small).

 Description

 It is the smallest peak of the Urkiola range, and forms part of the same limestone mass that forms the Anboto and the Alluitz.

 Although it is the smallest one, it has the same rough and wild look, especially when viewed from the Atxarte pass that separates the mountain from the neighbouring Untxillaitz.
 It has a double summit- the highest is Aitz Txiki and the lowest one is Artxua or Sorginkobetagana.
 It is rough and difficult from all sides except the one faced to Atxarte, which is the main access route.
 There are remains of a castle that was used to watch the Atxarte pass.

 The main rock climbing ways of Biscay's climbing school are in its slopes.